chw9/deduce_game/README.md

 # Deduce or Die (single player practice)
-## Based on the 3-player version of Deduce or Die, rules and gameplay are similar to that of [the full version](http://www.thegamesjournal.com/rules/DeduceOrDie.shtml).
+## Based on the 3-player version of Deduce or Die; rules and gameplay are similar to that of [the full version](http://www.thegamesjournal.com/rules/DeduceOrDie.shtml).

 # How to use
 Download this repo to your computer.
 Decide which version you want to play: